doughazell/spreeBSC/README.md

 The price entered, via the '/admin' interface, for the curtain type is "0" and is not displayed.

+The link for the curtain types on the home page is then the taxon listing, rather than an individual curtain.

 Lubbly, jubbly!
 Simples...

 ### XML feedback from RomanCart ###